judoaseeta/usedimensions/README.md

     isResized: boolean;
 }
 ```
-> Note
+> ### Note
     margins of between 'InitialDimensions' and 'ResizedDimensions' could be different.
     When you give fraction numbers to the margins on 'InitialDimensions',
-    returned margins of 'ResizedDimensions' will be numbers of fractional ratio of width and height.
+    returned margins of 'ResizedDimensions' will be numbers calculated by fractional ratios of width and height.